 No wonder it's been all the rage in everything from dinner side dishes to breakfast bowls lately!

 Wild Veggie reached out to work with us and I was stoked to find that they make a bowl featuring – you guessed it – quinoa for breakfast!
 They combine quinoa with pearl barley, steel-cut oats and organic sugar or fruit.
-Mega bonus points: it's non-GMO certified and cooks up in the microwave in less than two minutes.
+Mega bonus points: it cooks up in the microwave in less than two minutes.
 So I don't have to expend my currently-limited energy trying to cook anything up from scratch.